getlogbook/logbook/docs/performance.rst

 Do you really need the debug info?
-In case you find yourself only looking at the logfiles when errors occurred it would be an option to put in the :class:`~logbook.more.FingersCrossedHandler`.
+In case you find yourself only looking at the logfiles when errors occurred it would be an option to put in the :class:`~logbook.FingersCrossedHandler`.
 Logging into memory is always cheaper than logging on a filesystem.

 Keep the Stack Static
 ---------------------